 I was very tired after doing all those new exercises at the gym.

-As stated earlier, adverbs are used to describe verbs or adjectives.
-These adverbs are commonly used in everyday conversations.
+Adverbs are used to describe verbs or adjectives.
+Below are the adverbs commonly used in everyday conversations.

-When something happens every time or all the time, the word we use is always.
+When something happens every time or all the time, you say it “always” happens.